-In this article, we will have a look at some interesting facts and information about oatmeal protein, explore the benefits of eating oatmeal for protein, and discuss ways to add more protein to that bowl of oats.
+In this article, we will have a look at some interesting facts and information about oatmeal protein.
+In addition, this article explores the benefits of eating oatmeal for protein, and discusses ways to add more protein to that bowl of oats.

 Oatmeal Protein